Shortnose demon catshark

-The shortnose demon catshark (Apristurus internatus) is a catshark of the family Scyliorhinidae found only in deep water in the East China Sea.
+The shortnose demon catshark (Apristurus internatus) is a shark of the family Pentanchidae, the deepwater catsharks.
+This species is found only in deep water in the East China Sea.
 Its length is up to 40 cm.
 A. internatus is known only from the holotype (a 49.1-cm-total length female) and a paratype (a 40.3-cm male), both caught in the East China Sea, probably taken as bycatch in deepwater trawl fisheries.
 The reproduction of this catshark is oviparous.